mainpclab/metatrader5-websocket-tickers/README.md

 - 📚 Uses JAson library to serialize/deserialize json

 In use for our trade signaling website: [https://solidsignals.xyz](https://solidsignals.xyz) — Consistent Profitable Trades.

-Written in MQL5, developed by @polyclick
+Written in MQL5, developed by polyclick

 # Instructions
 ## 1. Download this github project